bosonic-labs/b-selectable/README.md

 </b-selectable>
 ```

-## Events

-### b-select

-Whenever the selected item changes, a `b-select` event will be fired.
+Whenever the selected item changes, a `b-selected` event will be fired.
 The user can use the keyboard to select an item: Up/Down.

-### b-activate

-If the user clicks/taps on an item, it will be selected AND then activated (a `b-activate` event will be fired just after the `b-select`).
+If the user clicks/taps on an item, it will be selected AND then activated (a `b-activate` event will be fired just after the `b-selected`).
 If using keyboard, type ENTER to activate the selected item.

-## Styling

-`<b-selectable>` is not styled.
-You need to style the `.b-selectable-selected` CSS class to style the selected element.
+b-selectable is not styled.
+You need to style the `b-selectable-selected` CSS class to style the selected element.

 ```css
 .b-selectable-selected {